Dierk/GroovyInAction/README.md

 ### Use it?
 Star it!
 All source code is free for everybody's use under the Apache 2 license.

-If you want to do us a favor in return, please give this repo a "star" such that we can get at least a feeling of how many deverlopers are using it. _Thanks!_
+If you want to do us a favor in return, please give this repo a "star" such that we can get at least a feeling of how many developers are using it. _Thanks!_

 # Prerequisites